eficode-academy/helm-katas/external-charts.md

 ## Exercise

-Install the Bitnami wordpress chart on your cluster, by first pulling it down to out machine, alternating it and use it to apply the chart on the cluster.
+Install the Bitnami wordpress chart on your cluster, by first pulling it down to your machine, alternating it and use it to apply the chart on the cluster.

 ### Overview

-- install bitnami repo
+- Install bitnami repo
-- helm pull --untar bitnami/wordpress
+- `helm pull --untar bitnami/wordpress`
-- inspect the `chart.yaml` and the `charts/` folder
+- Inspect the `chart.yaml` and the `charts/` folder
-- install with a `values.yaml` file `helm install my-wordpress -f values.yaml wordpress`
+- Install with a `values.yaml` file `helm install my-wordpress -f values.yaml wordpress`
-- change the dependency version of mariaDB
+- Change the dependency version of mariaDB
-- helm dependency update
+- `helm dependency update`
-- install the new version
+- Install the new version

 ### Step-by-step